-Challenge number Detail of challenge 1 Prior attainment of our disadvantaged children is low; 37% have an identified SEND need.
-2 Attendance of disadvantaged children lags behind that of non- disadvantaged children by 4% (2020/21 academic year).
+Challenge number Detail of challenge 1 Prior attainment of our disadvantaged children is low; 22% have an identified SEND need.
+2 Attendance of disadvantaged children lags behind that of non- disadvantaged children by 2% (2021/22 academic year).
 3 Many of our disadvantaged children display increased SEMH needs due to the social and financial disruption caused by the Covid-19 pandemic.
+4 Many of our disadvantaged children have fewer opportunities to take part in a wide range of non-academic extra-curricular activities than their non-disadvantaged peers.